QuantEcon/book-networks-public/_sources/ch_intro.md

 ### CCDF plots for the Pareto and Exponential distributions

+When the Pareto tail property holds, the CCDF is eventually log linear.
+Here we illustrates this using a Pareto distribution.
+For comparison an exponential distribution is also shown.
 First we define our domain and the Pareto and Exponential distributions.

 ```{code-cell}
 x = np.linspace(1, 10, 500)
 ```